XingyunChang/Knightley/README.md

 The server will be on http://localhost:3000/

-#Commands
+# Commands
+## npm start
-##npm start : start development server
+start development server

+## npm test
-##npm test : runs all test cases in /test
+runs all test cases in /test

+## npm run-script coverage
-##npm run-script coverage  runs all test cases in /test and includes coverage report
+runs all test cases in /test and includes coverage report